tezos-reward-distributor-organization/tezos-reward-distributor/docs/plugins.md

     send_admin: False
     discord_text: >
       Rewards for cycle %CYCLE% are completed.
-      We paid out %TREWARDS% XTZ in rewards to %NDELEGATORS% delegators.
+      We paid out %TREWARDS% tez in rewards to %NDELEGATORS% delegators.
 ```

 ### Example Result